San-Diego-Lions/constitution/index.md

     2. Life Members
     3. Honorary Members
     4. Student Members
-    5. A category determined by the Board pursuant to (c).
+    5. A category determined by the Board pursuant to (3) below
 2. The Board may amend or delete any existing category of membership or add new categories from time to time as it sees fit.
 3. Membership of the Club shall unless otherwise specified pursuant to this constitution be from 1 January to 31